dbrattli/Expression/README.md

 ### Expression is missing the function/operator I need

-Remember that everything is a function, so you can easily implement the function yourself and use it with Expression.
+Remember that everything is just a function, so you can easily implement a custom function yourself and use it with Expression.
 If you think the function is also usable for others, then please open a PR to include it with Expression.

 ## Resources and References